 New Polar Bear Cub Painting Series

-You may have heard the stories of mother polar bears, polar bear cub(s) atop their back, must swim greater distances in search of land and food, thanks to the increase of sea ice loss due to global warming.
-The greater distances, and greater sea ice loss, means these trips, are not always successful, as determined and powerful as these great bears are.
+You may know that, thanks to climate change (global warming) mother polar bears, polar bear cub(s) atop their back, must swim greater distances in search of ice tops on which to hunt, rest, feed and occasionally den.
+The greater distances, and greater sea ice loss, means these trips, are not always successful.
 Polar bear cubs just simply vanish along the route, and sometimes the mothers do, too.

-Apparently, some human babies continue to play as they sink to the bottom of the swimming pool, unaware of the danger.
-With this in mind,in this series of oil paintings, I show the polar bear cub at eye level, under water, but not necessarily in distress.
-It is up to you to decide the innocence or tragedy of the scene.
-Who is the viewer?
-The mother bear, another bear cub or undersea animal, or one of us?
-What happens next?
+I've heard some human babies continue to play as they sink to the bottom of the swimming pool, unaware they are in danger of drowning.
+I don't know if this is actually true, but, with this concept in mind, I've painted this little bear.
+This polar bear cub is under water, and not in distress.
+It's looking right at us though, leaving us to decide the innocence or tragedy of the scene.
+What do you think happens next?